Yinonbachar/Yinon-Project-Steam-Game/README.md

 # Yinon-Project-Steam-Game
-The project takes a table that contains data about steam games and the project removes and adds columns and shows graphs about this data
+The project takes a table that contains data about steam games and the project removes and adds columns and shows graphs about this data.
+In addition there is also a site that runs and displays the table Jupyter made.
+The site has filters and it is possible to replace the site's table with another table.
 This is a project developed by Yinon Bachar.

 ## What does it contain?